Heitor Gouvêa

 The URL in question was as follows:

-In order to validate this theory, I changed the value of the &redirect_uri= parameter in the original URL to the Google homepage address, filled in my credentials, logged in, and the result was as follows:
+To validate this, the value of the &redirect_uri= parameter in the original URL was changed to the Google homepage URL.
+After entering valid credentials and logging in, the following result was obtained:

 -